overte-org/overte-docs-sphinx/source/explore/personalize/install-apps.rst

 `Use the instructions above <#install-tablet-apps>`_ to install the Spectator Camera app.

 .. note::
-    While using the Spectator Camera, Interface's framerate might be affected.
-This is because Interface is rendering not only what you see, but what the Spectator Camera sees as well.
+    While using the Spectator Camera, Overte's framerate might be affected.
+This is because Overte is rendering not only what you see, but what the Spectator Camera sees as well.

 To use the Spectator Camera app:

-1. In Interface, pull up your Tablet and go to **Spectator**.
+1. In Overte Interface, pull up your Tablet and go to **Spectator**.
 2. Turn on your Spectator Cam by moving the slider.
 You'll see the camera appear in-world.
 By default, the app's display shows you what you see in VR through your HMD.
 This is to show you what you're recording without having to take off your HMD.

 .. image:: _images/spec-cam-window.png